-This year, we are planning to launch the Cambridge Associates Secondaries Aggregation Fund "CASA", a commingled investment fund focused on secondaries.
-The fund will focus on smaller and middle market secondary opportunities, seek to provide J-curve mitigation for clients' private investment portfolios and efficiently provide access to secondaries for a broad range of clients.
-Due to regulatory requirements in specific jurisdictions, CASA may not be offered to every client.
+Last year, we launched the Cambridge Associates Secondaries Aggregation Fund "CASA", a commingled investment fund focused on secondaries.
+The fund focuses on smaller and middle market secondary opportunities, seeks to provide J-curve mitigation for clients' private investment portfolios and efficiently provides access to secondaries for a broad range of clients.
+Due to regulatory requirements in specific jurisdictions, commingled funds may not be offered to every client.